IODINE

 Effects

-• Thyroid Function: Multiple users experienced resolution of hypothyroid symptoms including cold sensitivity, low body temperature, and fatigue when addressing previously unrecognized iodine deficiency
+• Thyroid Function: Normalization of hypothyroid symptoms including cold sensitivity, low body temperature, hair loss, and brittle nails

 Effectiveness